bibhushansaakha/Smart-Irrigation-system/README.md

 | Breadboard & wires  | 1        | Rs 400        | Rs 400     |
 | **Total**           | **11**   |               | **Rs 4705**|

-### Work Plan

-The project follows a structured approach:
-1. Individual Project Planning and Research
-2. Group Meeting for Work Division and Selection
-3. Circuit Design and Simulation
-4. Debugging and Optimization
-5. Cleanup and Documentation

 ### Result and Analysis